 In the Lifetime of the Buddha

 The Buddha and his disciples were so highly respected that other religious teachers lost many of their followers.
 Concerned about their decline, leaders of other sects held a secret meeting to discuss the matter.
 They felt the reason for the Buddha’s success was that his monastery was in the best location, so they decided to work together and make a rival settlement next to it.
-Knowing there would be opposition, they gave the king one hundred thousand coins and told him that if the Buddha complained, he should avoid giving an answer.
+Knowing there would be opposition to this plan, they gave the king one hundred thousand coins and told him that if the Buddha complained, he should avoid giving an answer.
 The greedy king readily agreed.

 Once construction began, the Buddha, as expected, sent some disciples to tell the king these men were noisy and it was not appropriate for their settlement to be built there.
 But the king twice sent his attendants to the palace door saying the king was not at home.
 Assuming a bribe had been paid, the Buddha went himself on the third day and the king could not resist giving him alms.
 The Buddha told the king this story as a message about the evils and risks of taking bribes and creating conflict.
 When the Buddha left, the king repented and sent some of his men to destroy the rival settlement.

 The Buddha did not identify any earlier births other than his own.